zucchinicheesecake/TriadMatrix/README.md

 	•	Redis (optional) — The Fleet Whisper

 🔮 The Summoning
-# Capture the Nexus essence
+# Capture the Matrix essence
 git clone https://github.com/yourusername/TriadNexus.git

 # Step into the fractal realm